jrdegbe/thamesthrive-api/docs/qa/how_system_process_event_context.md

-# How tracardi process event context
+# How ThamesThrive process event context

-This documentation describes in detail how Tracardi retrieves event context and profile geo location, utm parameters, etc.
+This documentation describes in detail how ThamesThrive retrieves event context and profile geo location, utm parameters, etc.

 ## Description

-The code for retrieving the profile's geo location in Tracardi follows the following steps:
+The code for retrieving the profile's geo location in ThamesThrive follows the following steps:

 1. It first checks if the session is new by evaluating the `session.operation.new` condition.
 If the session is new, it proceeds with the following steps.
 If not, it skips the subsequent steps and moves to the next part of the